jbostoen/iTop-custom-extensions/wip/extensions/jb-ticket-merge/readme.md

 * add callers from merged Tickets on the related contacts tab of the target Ticket.
 This allows Notifications to be sent to everyone linked to this Ticket.

+## Out of scope
+Ideas which will only get implemented when sponsored:
+* merge Tickets into new Ticket instead of existing one
+* detailed history track (which log entries, linked sets, attachments, ... were merged and from which original Ticket?)

 ## Cookbook